top of page

 Application Deadline: The applications typically close at the beginning of February.

-George Mason University’s Aspiring Scientists Summer Internship Program (ASSIP) offers several internship opportunities that allow students to work one-on-one with faculty researchers at the university, who will act as mentors, as well as its collaborating institutions.
-Interns work on projects in various fields, including proteomics, molecular medicine, bioengineering, neuroscience, and more.
+George Mason University’s Aspiring Scientists Summer Internship Program (ASSIP) offers several internship opportunities that allow students to work one-on-one with faculty researchers at the university.
+Interns work on projects in various fields, including proteomics, molecular medicine, bioengineering, and neuroscience.
+You will have access to advanced technology and software to conduct your research and will develop skills in scientific writing and communication.
+To learn more about this program, check out our complete guide here.

 Stipend: Hourly wage/transportation funds (In-person); $500 stipend (virtual)